-The Committee will evaluate each consultant firm based on the criteria provided in the detailed letters of interest (LOI) in general as follows:
+The Committee will evaluate each consultant firm based on the criteria provided in the detailed LOIs in general as follows:

-No. Evaluation Factors for LOIs Maximum Points Possible 1 Professional staff including the education, experience, number of personnel available, licensure and registration (if required), and any partnerships with subconsultants 10 2 General and professional reputation, including responsiveness to civil rights and equal employment opportunity requirements and opportunities 10 3 Past work performance with the Department 10 4 Experience with projects of a similar nature as those advertised 10 Total Points for LOI 40
+No. Evaluation Factors for LOIs Maximum Points Possible 1 Professional staff including the education, experience, number of personnel available, and any partnerships with sub-consultants 10 2 General and professional reputation, including responsiveness to civil rights and equal employment opportunity requirements and opportunities 10 3 Past work performance 10 4 Experience with projects of a similar nature as those advertised 10 Total Points for LOI 40

-\Past performance or evaluations from other clients will be considered when the firm has not worked for the Department previously.
+^{}Past performance or evaluations from other clients will be considered when the firm has not worked for the Local Agency previously.

-Following their review, the Committee will prepare a short list (minimum of three) of top ranked consultants and recommend to the Deputy Director and Chief Engineer that these firms submit detailed proposals for further evaluation.
+Following their review, the Committee will prepare a short list (minimum of three) of the top ranked engineering firms and recommend that these firms submit detailed proposals for further evaluation.